untoldengine/UntoldEngine/docs/API/UsingMotionMatching.md

 - **Weights are the tuning surface.** Raise `trajectoryPosition`/ `trajectoryDirection` for responsiveness to the goal; raise the foot weights for pose fidelity (less foot sliding at transitions).
+- `minPlayTime` (default 0.3 s) is the floor on how long a chosen frame plays before the next jump may fire.
+Without it, a frame that systematically beats the incumbent — the velocity peak of a cycle whenever the goal speed exceeds the clip's mean — wins every search and playback treadmills on one spot: a frozen-looking pose drifting across the floor.
+Raise it for calmer motion, lower it for snappier reactions.
 - `searchInterval` trades responsiveness for cost; 0.1 s is a good default.
 Databases of a few thousand frames need no acceleration structure.